The Fixies: Broadcast

 In 2014, Aeroplane Productions and Nickelodeon signed a license agreement under which the series would begin airing on Nickelodeon's Russian offshoot for a period of two years starting in January 2015.

 The series has also been broadcast on Carousel and Dietski.
 It also aired on Russia-K between July and December 2014 and has aired on Moult since June 2014.
 It also aired on Tloum HD in the summer of 2016, and on O! since 8 February 2017.

 Films

 On 28 October 2017, Aeroplane Productions and Petersburg Animation Studio released a full-length animated film called The Fixies: Top Secret, which has been shown in many countries around the world.
 Even before the release of Top Secret, it was announced that work was underway on a continuation.

 On 29 March 2019, a teaser for the second full-length film Fixies vs. Crabots, in which a confrontation takes place between fixies and crab-like robots called Crabots, was released.
 The film was released on 21 December 2019.

+The first teaser for the third feature film, The Fixies: Guardians of the Earth, will be released at the end of 2026.
+The film itself will be released on August 12, 2027.